 Risk Management and Diversification

-Sector weightings provide a blueprint for diversification.
+Investors use sector weightings for balanced portfolio diversification.
 Overconcentration in a single sector can expose a portfolio to risks such as regulatory changes or commodity shocks.
-By tracking sector exposures and rebalancing toward “safer” sectors, investors can help avoid losses during periods of market stress.
+By tracking sector exposures and rebalancing toward “safer” sectors, investors can help mitigate losses during periods of market stress.

 Recent Trends in Sector Trading